Estimated reading time: 15 minutes

 I feel sorry for anyone looking to buy a house right now because it wouldn’t be an option for us.

-Let’s discuss the savings methods that we used and currently use to earn money, save money and invest it.
+Let’s discuss the savings methods we use and currently use to earn money, save and invest it.

-There was always a spark in the back of our minds about the future, even before we were married.
+There was always a spark about the future, even before we were married.

-When you think about savings methods, it’s not just saving money in the bank either.
+When you think about savings methods, it’s not just saving money in the bank.

 Savings methods encompass everything you do to keep money in your bank so you can invest it.